-But good thing is Vietnamese people like their teachers to be native speakers and they are willing to pay for that.
-There is a large number of languages centers, international schools, kindergartens, private schools… where English classed are opened pretty frequently.
+However, the thing is Vietnamese people like their teachers to be native speakers and they are willing to pay for that.
+There is a large number of languages centres, international schools, kindergartens, private schools… where English classed are opened pretty frequently.

 To teach English in Vietnam, you don’t have to have a professional teaching degree but a TELF certificate (Teaching English as a Foreign Language) is needed.
 Together with it, a four-year college degree in any major is much preferred (if BA/BS required).